NEAR: Neighborhood Edge AggregatoR for Graph Classification: Proposed method

-We propose four simple variants of NEAR: NEAR-c, NEAR-e, NEAR-m, and NEAR-h.
-NEAR-c uses the simplest constant function $g_c(h_i, h_j) = 1$ and NEAR-e uses a simple addition function $g_e(h_i, h_j) = h_i + h_j$.
-NEAR-m uses an element-wise max function and NEAR-h uses the Hadamard product.
-Especially, for NEAR-c and NEAR-e, we can reduce our computation as below by using graph invariants. $d_i|_{N_v}$ is the number of nodes in $N_v$ that are connected with node $i$, which is equal to the number of triangles that contain node $i$ and node $j$.
+For NEAR-c and NEAR-e, we can simplify our computation as below by incorporating and reformulating our NEAR term with local graph invariants. $d_i|_{N_v}$ is the number of nodes in $N_v$ that are connected with node $i$, which is equal to the number of triangles that contain node $i$ and node $j$.

+These reformulations of NEAR-c and NEAR-e significantly reduce the time-complexity of calculating the NEAR term.
+That is, NEAR-c and NEAR-e compute its summation $h_{NE_v}$ over $N_v$ (a set of neighborhood nodes of $v$) with equation (23) and (24), which can be computed simultaneously with $h_{N_v}$.
+These make its computational cost almost the same as GIN.
+Empirically, under the same model settings in our experiments, GIN, GIN with NEAR-c, and GIN with NEAR-e take a similar time per epoch, whereas NEAR-m and NEAR-h take 10x $\sim$ 20x times per epoch.\\